 - Section: These are notices that are grouped at the start of a section.
 These notices provide warnings and cautions that are specific to that sections content.

 - Embedded: Embedded warnings and cautions are included right next to the documentation content that they relate to.
 Often these warnings and cautions are repeated at the grouped and section level of the documentation.

-US documentation standards are set out by multiple federal agencies and through legal case law.
+US documentation regulations are set out by multiple federal agencies and through legal case law.
 This is different to the way that standards are defined in the EU, which uses a single European Commission and a single unified standard.

 To ensure you have complete compliance for the US market you should review any relevant requirements for your product from each federal agency industry regulator and any relevant local state laws.

 Does your current product documentation comply with the EU and US documentation directives?
 Use doc-department’s Documentation Audit Tool to help you do your own health-check on your documentation and documentation processes.